valeriybercha/py-todo-s-app/README.md

 - Type '!remove' command to remove a task from the list;
 - Type '!finish' to stop the app.

+When '!finish' command is typed, a 'tasks.txt' file is created saving the latest data entered before command input.

-NOTE: All the inputs are case sensitive in this app version: 'Call' and 'call' are not the same words
+NOTE: All the inputs are case sensitive in this app version: 'Call' and 'call' are not the same words.